List of Marvel Comics characters: H: Hub

-Hub is a character appearing in American comic books published by Marvel Comics.
-She was created by Chris Claremont and Aaron Lopresti and made her first appearance in Excalibur vol. 3 #1 (May, 2004).

-Hub was a mutant survivor of the Genoshan massacre with the power of teleporting herself and others long distances.
+Hub is a mutant survivor of the Genoshan massacre with the power of teleporting herself and others long distances.
 After the massacre, she allied herself with Unus the Untouchable and his gang.
 She would later ally herself with the Genoshan Excalibur team.
 M-Day would cause Hub to lose her powers, but she regained them due to Quicksilver using Terrigen crystals on her and other Genoshan mutants who lost their powers.
 Her powers soon went out of control and she was given medical care before again losing her powers.

-Hub appeared as a member of the X-Men in the alternate reality of X-Men: The End.
-She died in a fight with Plutonia of the Imperial Guard.

-Hulk

-The Hulk name was used by different characters appearing in American comic books published by Marvel Comics.

-Rick Jones

-Rick Jones was once exposed to the Nutrient Bath that fused Hulk and Banner back to one body and became a version of Hulk.
-He was cured of this form when Samuel Sterns drained the gamma radiation from Rick in order to become Leader again.

-Amadeus Cho

-Amadeus Cho used a device to siphon Hulk's gamma radiation and became his own version of Hulk.

-Hulk-Bunny

-Hulk-Bunny is a rabbit version of the Hulk from Earth-8311.
+Hub was created by Chris Claremont and Aaron Lopresti and made her first appearance in Excalibur (vol. 3) #1 (May, 2004).

 Hulk Robot

-The Hulk Robot is the name of several characters appearing in American comic books published by Marvel Comics.
+The Hulk Robot is the name of several characters.

 Military's Hulk Robot

 The first Hulk Robot was a simulacrum created by the scientists at Gamma Base that was used to test the value of the Iceberg Rocket that General Thunderbolt Ross had his scientists create.

 A later model of the Hulk Robot was operated by a remote that is worn by an individual at a safe distance.
 During the time he was cured of his gamma-radiation condition, Bruce Banner uses the robot to battle the Leader during his takeover of Gamma Base.
 The Hulk Robot is destroyed, generating feedback that nearly kills Banner.

 Another version of the military's Hulk Robot came into the possession of the magician Kropotkin the Great during one of his visits to Gamma Base.